 AI risk refers to the potential for harm, loss, or liability arising from the development, deployment, or use of artificial intelligence systems.
 Insurance plays a growing role in how organizations manage that risk, particularly as courts and regulators apply existing liability standards to AI-driven outcomes.

-This guide explains how AI risk is evaluated, why insurance has become part of AI risk management strategies, and what organizations should understand about insuring against AI-related liability.
+This section of the AI Liability Guide explains how AI risk is evaluated, why insurance has become part of AI risk management strategies, and what organizations should understand about insuring against AI-related liability.

 What Is AI Risk?